apear9/riskmapr/README.md

 This website/GitHub repository is for the suite of riskmapr shiny apps.
 In this document, we outline how to download and run them.

+The underlying methodology is outlined in Froese, Pearse and Hamilton (2019).

 ## Contents of the repository

 The GitHub repository apear9/riskmapr contains three .R files corresponding to the three riskmapr Shiny apps: